Camp Policies 2019

 We ask that all applicants and their families prayerfully consider making a contribution to our scholarship fund.
 When applying online, a $10 scholarship gift will be added to the account when a session is selected.
 The opportunity to decline or increase the giving level is available during the registration process.

-- Physician’s Release & Parental Consent Form: The Physician’s Release & Parental Consent form (to be printed, signed by a physician and uploaded/postmarked no later than April 21, 2017).
-This “hard copy” form is not required to complete registration, but must be submitted via upload to parent portal (registration website) or postmarked (if using USPS) no later than April 21st.
+Physician’s Release & Parental Consent: The Physician’s Release & Parental Consent document (to be printed, signed by a physician and uploaded/postmarked no later than April 22, 2019).
+This “hard copy” document is not required to complete registration, but must be submitted via upload to parent portal (registration website) or postmarked (if using USPS) no later than April 22nd.
 Please go to the “Accepted Campers” tab under the “Summer Camp” section on this website.
-This form must be completed and signed by a physician in order for the camper to be eligible to attend camp.
-Please either upload the completed form directly to the parent portal (registration website) or mail the completed form to: Summer Camp Office, St. Christopher Camp & Conference Center, 2810 Seabrook Island Road, Johns Island, SC 29455.
-The form must be uploaded or postmarked no later than April 21st to avoid a $20 late fee per camper.
+This document must be completed and signed by a physician (on or after August 1, 2018) in order for the camper to be eligible to attend camp.
+Please either upload the completed document directly to the parent portal (registration website) or mail the completed document to: Summer Camp Office, St. Christopher Camp & Conference Center, 2810 Seabrook Island Road, Johns Island, SC 29455.
+The document must be uploaded or postmarked no later than April 22nd to avoid a $20 late fee per camper.

-- Online Medical Form: The Online Medical Form is not required at the time of camper registration.
-Parents must log back in to their account using their log in credentials, complete and submit the form for each registered camper no later than April 21, 2017 in order to avoid a $20 late fee per camper.
+Online Medical Form: The Online Medical Form is not required at the time of camper registration and is a separate form from the Physician’s Release & Parental Consent document.
+Parents must log back in to their account using their log in credentials, complete and submit the form for each registered camper no later than April 22, 2019 in order to avoid a $20 late fee per camper.

 Medication Administration Policy